signalpoint/webform/README.md

 webform
 =======

 The Webform module for DrupalGap.
+When viewing a webform enabled node in DrupalGap, this module will automatically display the webform in the app.

 Installation
 ============